-New details of El Adde massacre: Somali general claims KDF received pre-attack intelligence
+New details of El Adde attack: Somali general claims KDF received pre-attack intelligence

 Several injured infantry soldiers who survived Friday's have been arriving at El Wak on Kenya's border with Somalia, wounded and exhausted and a controversial officer in Somalia's military has been quoted saying Kenya's forces were warned of an imminent attack on the base at El Adde hours before the assault.